moorepants/dissertation/systemidentification.rst

    the dotted black lines which indicate the one sigma standard deviation.

-Similarly, the system's response to the lateral disturbance force is favorable for all the identified models. :ref:`Figure 32 <figAllYqFb>` shows a similar stable response.
+Similarly, the system's response to the lateral disturbance force is favorable for all the identified models. :ref:`Figure 13.32<figAllYqFb>` shows a similar stable response.

 .. _figAllYqFb: